Advertisement

 Jessa Mockridge, Spivak_rub (still), 2024, single-channel video, 18:30 min.
 Courtesy the artist

 Expanding on the textuality of access, artist Jessa Mockridge draws on Laura Marks’s theory of ‘seeing as touching’, suggesting that in film the eye behaves like an organ of touch.
 Spivak_rub (2024) depicts a librarian’s hands rubbing out pencil marks in a well-worn copy of Gayatri Chakravorty Spivak’s 1987 book In Other Worlds.
 Erasing these collective annotations is required for the digitisation of books for anyone who can’t access the library physically or who relies on screen readers.
 Spivak_rub dwells on the attachment readers feel towards those marks, diving into a fantasy about the previous reader, and increasingly sexualising the librarian’s gestures.
 She rubs, thumps, scrapes and jerks to the rhythm of animated captions that read fip, fip, fip, flip, pinch, and stroke’, which quiver in time with the sound of her movements.
 Halfway through, the book is replaced by bedsheets but the hand motions and sounds continue.
 The text takes central space in the image and muddles up the senses, words for gestures are listed as audio descriptions; narrative spills over into the transcriptions; ‘She sounds tired but chatty’ is read but not heard.
-Mockridge received feedback from Collective Text, a D/deaf artist-led organisation providing integrated and creative access.
+Mockridge received feedback from Collective Text, a disabled and Deaf artist-led organisation providing integrated and creative access.
 Like Clements, Mockridge found that practical adjustments can be creative not despite restrictions but because of them.

 Thoughtful engagement with access takes time.
 The current setup for exhibitions frequently focuses on immediacy, presence and embodiment, primarily through visual experiences tied to institutional constraints and embedded ableism.
 Despite these conditions, artists like Clements, Lazard, McArthur and Mockridge engage in material experiences that are creative and sensorially inclusive.
 Curating is inherently concerned with the relationship between art and its public.
 Disability access, with its speculative potential for deepened and expansive experiences, should be a central focus.